-Description of Research Study: To learn if eating beans can improve healthy bacteria in the digestive system and reduce the effects of obesity on cancer risk.
+Description of Research Study: To learn if adding cooked dry beans to the usual diet can improve healthy bacteria in the digestive system to improve overall health and reduce cancer risk.

 Project Insight (Women's Perceptions of the Benefits and Harms of Breast Cancer Screenings: A Qualitative Inquiry)

 Phone Number: 713-745-0317

 Population: Black, Hispanic/Latin and White women: Ages 40-75; English or Spanish speakers

 Brief Description: Volunteers needed for research focus groups.
 Researchers will lead small discussion groups with women to talk about breast cancer screening.

 Population: Current smokers, both male and female, between the ages of 18-75

 Brief Description: The goal of this research study is learn if Behavioral Activation Treatment (BATS) or Health Education/Smoking Cessation counseling (HE), combined with the nicotine patch, can help people with different types of emotion and attention levels quit smoking.

 Population: 18-65 year old English-speaking smokers who live in the Houston metropolitan area who wish to try novel nicotine products